natereprogle/scrypted-onstar/README.md

 As it is currently not possible to query a vehicle's status (See "Current Limitations" below), the plugin will do two things automatically

 1. The doors will automatically lock after 5 minutes, if not locked from HomeKit.
 The same applies to the horn and lights, if they are on.
 2. The engine switch will automatically be flipped to off after 15 minutes (On my car, the timeout is 15 minutes.
 Not sure if this is the same for EVs or other GM vehicles).
 I am tempted to make this flip back to off automatically once the vehicle is running, that way you, as the driver, are aware your vehicle started, but for now it's just a 15 minute timeout, just like the myChevy app.
+I'm also not sure if this is possible in the first place.

 ## Current Limitations